wavefrontHQ/wavefront-sdk-go/README.md

 ### Option 1: Sending Data via the Wavefront Proxy
 Depending on the data you wish to send to Wavefront (metrics, distributions (histograms) and/or spans), enable the relevant ports on the proxy and initialize the proxy sender.

-When you use a Sender SDK, you won’t see span-level RED metrics by default unless you use the Wavefront proxy and define a custom tracing port (`tracingPort`).
-See [Instrument Your Application with Wavefront Sender SDKs](https://www.wavefront.com/tracing_instrumenting_frameworks.html/#instrument-your-application-with-wavefront-sender-sdks) for details.

 ```go
 import (
     wavefront "github.com/wavefronthq/wavefront-sdk-go/senders"